Skip to main content

 Workflow Item Settings

-If optional, technician will see the item but not have to mark it as done before moving to next workflow section.
-If required, technician will have to tap the item to mark it as done before moving on.
+If optional, technician will see the item but not have to mark it as completed before moving to next workflow section.
+If required, technician will have to tap the item to mark it as completed before moving on.

-If photo is required, technician will be forced to take at least 1 picture when they mark the workflow item as done.
+If photo is required, technician will be forced to take at least 1 picture when they mark the workflow item as completed or tap it to enter an answer.
 Typically this is a picture proving the item was done like an empty skimmer basket or closed and locked gate, etc.

 System Workflow Item Settings